Jay Leno: Why a luxurious watch is sort of pleasant automobile — and vice versa

 Mechanical devices are inherently captivating.
 A digital watch with a flashing virtual mild?
 Please.

-But Unfastened become no longer simplest a first-rate motorbike mechanic and rider; he was also a watchmaker and repairer.
-I’ve all his equipment, and it’s virtually mind-blowing to open the toolbox and spot all the ones tricky little pieces.
+But Unfastened is no longer a first-rate motorbike mechanic and rider but also a watchmaker and repairer.
+I’ve all his equipment, and it’s virtually mind-blowing to open the toolbox and spot all the tricky little pieces.

 Examine: Can you spot the smartwatch?

-Rollie become the epitome of the connection among going speedy and telling time: He ought to expertly tune his Vincent Black Lightning, a 1,000cc bike with rather large pistons — but he can also work at the gnat-sized portions of a quality watch.
+Rollie becomes the epitome of the connection between going speedy and telling time: He ought to expertly tune his Vincent Black Lightning, a 1,000cc bike with rather large pistons — but he can also work at the gnat-sized portions of a quality watch.

 That’s what made his bikes move so speedy.
-He ought to tune them flawlessly because he understood precision components and knew a way to paintings with tiny portions.
+He ought to tune them flawlessly because he understood precision components and knew how to paint with tiny portions.

 Mechanical devices are just inherently captivating.
-Folks that recognise not anything approximately first-rate mechanical watches can nevertheless see their fine.
-A digital watch with a flashing digital light?
+Folks who recognize not exactly first-rate mechanical watches can see they’re fine.
+A digital clock with a flashing digital light?
 Please.

-Each person who turns over a mechanical watch, particularly one with a visible movement, will gaze at it for 10, 15, even 30 seconds because it resonates excellent and displays the attempt that went into making it.
+Each person who turns over a mechanical watch, particularly one with a visible movement, will gaze at it for 10, 15, or even 30 seconds because it resonates excellently and displays the attempt that went into making it.

 My first first-rate watch became a Jaeger-LeCoultre; I nevertheless have it.
-And my first real watch become a Seiko sports activities watch with 3 dials: one with the time, one with seconds, and the other with minutes.
-I’d use it to time my act When I used to be starting out.
+And my first real watch was a Seiko sports activities watch with three dials: one with the time, one with seconds, and the other with minutes.
+I’d use it to time my act When I used to be starting.
 I still wear that watch.
 If you watch “Jay Leno’s Storage,” you may see it on my wrist.
-It’s got to be 30 years old, and I’ve had to service it most effective once.
+It’s got to be 30 years old, and I’ve had to service it most effectively once.

-Usual, I’ve got possibly a hundred watches.
-Like motors, art work, even homes, the primary element you be aware with an eye is how it seems.
+Usually, I’ve got possibly a hundred watches.
+Like motors, artwork, and even homes, the primary element you be aware of with an eye is how it seems.
 Are the numbers cool?
 Is the typeface exciting?

 Another suitable sign is a 2d hand that moves chronometrically — click on, click on, click on — like the five-inch Smith’s speedometer on a Vincent Black Shadow.
-That asserts quality, and it’s why such a lot of watches now copy the dashboards of well-known vehicles.
+That asserts quality, and it’s why many watches now copy the dashboards of well-known vehicles.

-Watchmaking appears to be a lost artwork, perhaps because it’s a completely affected person artwork.
+Watchmaking appears to be a lost artwork, perhaps because it’s a completely affected person’s artwork.

 Burnout: The photographer who located splendor in warm rods

-Examine: The entire of the night time sky, strapped for your wrist
+Examine: The entire nighttime sky, strapped for your wrist

 It is going returned centuries, in the end.
 I have a sequence-pressure pocket watch from the 1700s.
 Someday I dropped it, and the tiny chain broke.
 To find a person these days who can fix that chain and make a brand new link . . .
-It is crazy how difficult this is.
-To think that the watch turned into made without computer systems or any of the state-of-the-art contraptions we’ve now, it’s amazing.
+It is wild how difficult this is.
+To think that the watch was made without computer systems or any of the state-of-the-art contraptions we’ve now.

 I may want to (like a mechanical watch) cross on and on.
-I really like them, the equal way I really like any nice mechanical tool.
+I like them in the same way I appreciate any nice automated tool.

 Read Also: